Add to collection

 Dr Martin Markotsis

 For me, I have a strong passion for environmentally friendly materials.
-I really enjoy working with plastics, and when you can make plastic materials that have an environmental benefit or are less damaging to the environment or don’t use fossil fuels, that gives me an extra drive and a passion to develop an end product.
+I really enjoy working with plastics, and when you can make plastic3 materials that have an environmental benefit or are less damaging to the environment or don’t use fossil fuels4, that gives me an extra drive and a passion to develop an end product.
 I quite like the biospife as an end product because it is so visible and it’s kind of cute and has a novelty value that helps, helps drive the project forward.

 I think that working with a team that is passionate to the end goal has helped me learn to keep my eye on that end product or end application so that, when you have a setback or there are issues, you can go, if we work out the solution, there will be this awesome end product.